neuroscout/pyNS/docs/source/querying.rst

 The valid arguments for each endpoint are listed in the official Neuroscout `API documentation <https://neuroscout.org/api/>`_.

-In the documentation, we can see that we the ``name`` argument can be used to find a specific dataset.
+In the documentation, we can see that the ``name`` argument can be used to find a specific dataset.

 .. doctest::